 How to Integrate a Strategy-related Business System into Existing Management Structure?

 Dr. John P. Kotter suggests 5 to use two business operational systems:

 - another network-like structure that helps to achieve strategic agility.

 In his articles and books Dr. Kotter explains how to achieve synergy when running these two business systems.

 Do We Need an External Consultant?

 Hiring someone who will guide a strategy discussion is a good idea, but don’t expect that this person will create a final product for you.
 The Balanced Scorecard is a lot about your strategy and company’s expertise, in this sense a consultant can only train you to use certain approaches.

 - Check out some general thoughts about BSC consultants in this article.

 It depends on your scale.
 If it is just you and your small team, then you can probably do everything with Excel and PowerPoint, while a lot of effort will be invested in unnecessary design job.
 Taking it on a serious level requires a professional software.
-BSC Designer is one of them, you can try it at no cost for 30-days.
+BSC Designer is one of them, you can start using it at no cost.